prashant074/Money-Converter/README.md

-Here's a concise explanation for your currency converter script:

----

 # Currency Converter Script

 This Python script demonstrates a simple **currency conversion tool** using predefined exchange rates.
 The program allows users to input an amount and convert it between supported currencies: `GBP`, `USD`, `EUR`, `BRL`, `JPY`, and `TRY`.